-If you have Solar Quotes from a couple of different solar panel installers you may see that each of them is offering their own recommended brand of solar inverter.
+If you have Solar Quotes from a couple of different solar panel installers, you may see that each of them is offering their own recommended brand of solar inverter.
 So how do you decide which one is the best?

-When most people think of solar power they think of solar panels, after all its the panels that are most visible on rooftops.
+When most people think of solar power, they think of solar panels, after all its the panels that are most visible on rooftops.
 For every solar panel you see in operation tucked away out of sight is the power inverter.

 Solar power inverter brands

 There are many brands of solar inverters available on the Australian solar market.
-To most Australians these brand names mean nothing and its impossible to know good from bad without industry knowledge.
+To most Australians, these brand names mean nothing and its impossible to know good from bad without industry knowledge.

-A good info-graphic published on the SolarQuotes.com.au website titled 'If Solar Inverters were Cars' explains inverter quality in a way most of us can understand, it goes a little like this:
+An excellent info-graphic published on the SolarQuotes.com.au website titled 'If Solar Inverters were Cars' explains inverter quality in a way most of us can understand, it goes a little like this:

 Types of solar inverters

-There are two main types of power inverter types, the transformer type and the transformerless type each with its own strengths and weaknesses.
+There are two main types of power inverter types, the transformer type and the transformerless type each with its strengths and weaknesses.

 The type of inverter will be listed on the units specification sheet, your solar retailer or installer should be able to supply this information if not then its probably easy to look up on the web as most inverter manufacturers publish product specs on their website.

 At least a third of solar inverters solar in Australia are of the transformer type.
 The transformer raises the voltage of the electricity from the solar panels to sync with grid or household mains AC power @ 240V.